1950 United Kingdom general election in Northern Ireland

-The 1950 United Kingdom general election in Northern Ireland was held on 23 February as part of the wider general election.
+On 23 February 1950, the 1950 United Kingdom general election was held in Northern Ireland, to elect all 625 members of the House of Commons, including the 12 Northern Ireland seats.
 The Representation of the People Act 1948 reorganised constituencies: all MPs were now elected single-seat constituencies using FPTP, ending the two-seat constituencies which had been in place till then, and the university constituency of Queen's University of Belfast was abolished.